Menu

 • Failing to adopt and implement reasonable standards for the prompt investigation of claims arising under insurance policies

-• Compelling insureds to institute litigation to recover amounts due under an insurance policy by offering substantially less than amounts ultimately recovered in actions brought by such insureds.
+• Compelling insureds to institute litigation to recover amounts due under an insurance policy by offering substantially less than the amounts ultimately recovered in actions brought by such insureds.

-When Can Bad Faith Claims Arise
+When Can Bad Faith Claims Arise?

 • Refusal to provide coverage for your claim